 Of the phone call that night in March, David Stern has an incomplete memory.
 “We said to him, ‘look you could stay in the locker room.
 But if you come out with the team, given our rule, we can’t have selective enforcement, you’re going to have to stand.
 ‘He said no and so we suspended him’.”

 The anthem was adopted as the official anthem by Woodrow Wilson in 1916 and was made the national anthem in 1931.
+There have always been anthem protests.

 In 1963, an Arizona federal judge ruled that Jehovah Witnesses could not be suspended for refusing to stand for the anthem.
-Lew Alcindor wouldn’t stand at UCLA games and so the anthem was played before the players took the court in the UCLA-Washington game.
+Lew Alcindor (Kareem Abdul-Jabbar) wouldn’t stand at UCLA games and so the anthem was played before the players took the court in the UCLA-Washington game.
 In 1968, Adelbert College basketball player Chris Wood, the co-captain, was removed from the team for not standing.
 In his defense, he said “We believe in the fellowship of man.
 We don’t believe in nationalism.”
 An Illinois high school player refused to take off his helmet during the anthem and was suspended.
 He quit the team.
 In the early seventies, a federal judge ruled that forcing anthem participation was a violation of the First Amendment.
-Singer Kaye Stevens refused to sing the national anthem before a NFL game protesting the Pittsburgh Steelers stadium expansion because city officials were not funding drug treatment for addicts.
+Singer Kaye Stevens refused to sing the national anthem before an NFL game.
+She was protesting the Pittsburgh Steelers stadium expansion because city officials were not funding drug treatment for addicts.

 Mahmoud Abdul-Rauf wasn’t original.
 He wasn’t the first.
 But he suffered consequences even he didn’t know at the time would change the arc of his career.
 When he told management in that phone call, you do what you do, I will do what I do, he had no earthly idea what was coming next.

 For months, he hadn’t been standing for the national anthem.
 A year before the phone call, in 1995, criminologist John Dilulio wrote an article, warning about super-predators.
-Super-Predators, a term Dilulio coined, were young black males who inflicted horrendous crime and pain upon inner city citizens and more importantly, they were pathologically and nihilistically violent.
+Super-Predators, a term Dilulio coined, were young black males who inflicted horrendous crime and pain upon inner-city citizens, and more importantly, they were pathologically and nihilistically violent.
 They were to be feared.
 In response, President Clinton signed the crime bill that created sweeping and devastating penalties for young black men as a way to control their behavior.

 “I am a Muslim first and a Muslim last.
 My duty is to my creators, not to nationalistic idealogy.”